On the Strategyproofness of the Geometric Median: ASYMPTOTIC STRATEGYPROOFNESS

+Our negative result of the previous section encourages us to weaken the notion of strategyproofness.
+We do so by replacing the bound on voters' strategic gains for \emph{all} other voters' inputs with a bound for \emph{most} of other inputs.
+We assume that each voter $\voter$ reports a vector $\paramsub{\voter}$ drawn independently from a probability distribution $\paramdistribution$.
+We then study the maximal strategic gain of voter $0$, when there are many other voters whose reported vectors are obtained this way.
+Any bound $\strategyproofbound$ that holds with high probability as the number $\VOTER$ of voters is sufficiently large guarantees what we call \emph{asymptotic $\strategyproofbound$-strategyproofness} (see Definition~\ref{def:asymptotic-strategyproofness}).

-The second theorem, which we prove in Section \ref{sec:asymptotic_strategyproofness}, is a complementary positive strategyproofness result.
-This result relies on the following smoothness assumption about the distribution $\paramdistribution$ of voters' preferred vectors, which is clearly satisfied by numerous classical probability distributions over $\setR^d$, like the normal distribution.
+Throughout this section, we consider a given fixed distribution $\paramdistribution$ of voters' reported vectors.
+Our main result relies on the following mild smoothness assumption about the distribution $\paramdistribution$ of other voters' vectors, which is clearly satisfied by numerous classical probability distributions over $\setR^d$, like the normal distribution (with $\PARAM \triangleq \setR^d$).